The Best Questions to Ask at the End of an Interview

 So you’ve submitted a great CV and a standout cover letter, and you’ve come through to interview stage.
-Done your research on the charity that you’re applying to?
+Done your research on the charity?
 Read the job description thoroughly?
 Practiced your answers for the questions that are likely to come up?
 Amazing.
 You’re all set to go.
-But wait… Have you thought about what questions you’d like to ask?
-These often tell the recruiter a lot about you as a candidate.
-They’re also a great way to figure out whether you actually want the role.
-Here are some top questions to consider.
+But wait… have you thought about the questions you’d like to ask?

 This question shows that you’re looking at the bigger picture and want to see the impact that you could have on the charity’s future.
 If possible, try to frame it in the context of what you know about their work.
 For example, if you’ve seen that they’ve been trying to reach donors via new channels post pandemic, ask about what has worked so far.
 Offer up some suggestions of what you’ve found to be effective in past roles.
 It’s all about showing an interest and at the same time reaffirming that you’re the right person for the role.

 Asking about short-term plans and targets shows that you’re motivated and driven.
 It’s also a great way to gauge the day-to-day nature of the role and whether it still appeals to you.
 Listen carefully to the recruiter’s answer and if you’re still keen, be sure to give your own thoughts on how you might reach given milestones.
-For example, if you’re interviewing for a web designer role and you’re told that the first three months will involve mapping user journeys, be sure to give examples of how you’ve done this in the past.
+For example, if you’re interviewing for a web designer role and you’re told that the first three months will involve mapping user journeys, then you could give examples of how you’ve done this in the past.

-3. Is there a chance for career development?
+Is there a chance for career development?
 What does this look like?
 What types of training do you offer?

-You’re likely to want to know whether this job will impact your future career in a positive way.
-That’s why it’s good to press the recruiter on career development.
+If you want to know whether this job will impact your future career in a positive way, then it’s good to press the recruiter on career development.
 If there’s a specific area that you’d like to learn more about, ask about both internal and external training opportunities.
-Unlike the private sector, charities usually don’t have large training budgets, but there should still be scope to further your skills.
+Unlike the private sector, charities usually don’t have large training budgets, but there will still be scope to further your skills.
 If you find that the recruiter gives a vague answer, ask about other members of the team.
-What has their career path been to date?
+What have their career paths been to date?

 After finding out a bit about your potential future manager, it’s time to ask about the rest of the team.
 How would you interact with each of them on a daily or weekly basis?
 It’s a great chance to figure out the skillset of the team and to see who you might be able to learn from.
 Depending on the recruiter’s answer, you might also be given the chance to talk about how you’ve worked in similar teams in the past—just to give them that final example of how you’d be ideal for the role.